Greek Isles 2022, Trip 1: Chasing the Light

 - Arrivals by plane will let you out by the Santorini airport where taxis await with 24/7 service.
-The ride to our location in Oia will be E35-50 and takes about 22 minutes in a taxi.
-Airport Shuttles offer a cheaper though perhaps slightly longer ride.
+The ride to our location in Oia will be Euros 35-50 and takes about 22 minutes in a taxi.
+Airport Shuttles offer a cheaper, though perhaps a slightly longer ride.

 - If you fly through Athens, be sure to check flights very carefully.
 On my first trip, I landed in Athens and couldn’t find the gate for my flight to Crete, so I asked a nice Greek guy for help.
 He looked at my ticket and then looked at me and said, “wrong airport.”
 Yes, I had to grab a cab and hustle.

 GOOD TO KNOW

 - Sunrise/Sunset: 6:00 AM – 8:25 PM

 - Greece is a paradise for water lovers, pretty much devoid of sharks and tides remain pretty stable throughout the day.
 The beaches of Greece are safer than most, but do watch for sea urchins and other spiky things.

 - Fortunately for us, many Greeks speak pretty fluent English.
 I asked someone about that once and his answer was … TV.
 Apparently it’s good for something.